ReumiDev/Kral-Suyu-magarajam2023-Showcase-/README.md

 # Kral-Suyu-magarajam2023-Showcase-
 Portfolio Showcase: 'Kral Suyu' for #magarajam2023

-> This is a portfolio showcase for "Kral Suyu," a game I helped produce as part of a team, under the name 'KEI Studios'.
+> This is a portfolio showcase for "Kral Suyu," a game I helped produce as part of a 3-people team, under the name 'KEI Studios'.
+> *(In collaboration with [Citurinn](https://github.com/citurinn) and NamelessDonut)*

 ## About The Game
 Kral Suyu was made for #magarajam2023.